On the Jordan-Moore-Gibson-Thompson equation of nonlinear acoustics: Introduction

-The Jordan-Moore-Gibson-Thompson JMGT equation of nonlinear acoustics is a third order in time quasilinear partial differential equation PDE modeling finite amplitude propagation of sound in gases or liquids.
+\MarginRone{3.} The Jordan-Moore-Gibson-Thompson JMGT equation of nonlinear acoustics is a third order in time quasilinear partial differential equation PDE modeling finite amplitude propagation of sound in gases or liquids.
 On one hand, nonlinear acoustics has a multitude of applications especially in ultrasonics, ranging from high-intensity (focused) ultrasound~\cite{abramov,kennedy2003high, wu2001pathological, yoshizawa2009high} to nonlinear ultrasound tomography~\cite{nonlinparam1, duck2002nonlinear, nonlinparam3, nonlinparam2, ZHANG20011359, nonlinearity_imaging_JMGT,nonlinearity_imaging_Westervelt}.
 On the other hand, this PDE gives rise to interesting mathematical questions.
-For this reason, since being put forward by Pedro Jordan~\cite{jordan2008nonlinear,jordan2014second}, also referring to earlier work by Moore and Gibson~\cite{moore1960propagation}, as well as Thompson~\cite{thompson}, the JMGT equation has found enourmous interest by mathematicians and this has led to a large amount of high quality publications on this model.
+For this reason, since being put forward by Pedro Jordan~\cite{jordan2008nonlinear,jordan2014second}, \MarginRone{a} the JMGT equation has found enormous \MarginRone{4.} interest by mathematicians and this has led to a large amount of high quality publications on this model.

 The aim of this paper is to review some of the mathematical literature about the JMGT equation.
 In doing so, our strategy is to provide the ideas of a few selected results, and a long (though certainly not complete) collection of references.
-Here we mainly focus on the mathematical analysis while clearly making omissions on topics like numerics or multi physics coupling, so as to keep the exposition somewhat concise.
-Nontheless, clearly biased by the scientific interest of the author, a little space has been reserved for highlighting the usefulness of the JMGT model in certain inverse problems.
+Here we mainly focus on the mathematical analysis while clearly making omissions on topics like numerics or multi-physics \MarginRone{6.} coupling, so as to keep the exposition somewhat concise.
+Nonetheless, \MarginRone{5.} clearly biased by the scientific interest of the author, a little space has been reserved for highlighting the usefulness of the JMGT model in certain inverse problems.

 Distinguishing between two types of nonlinearity inherited from classical Kuznetsov and (Lighthill-)Westervelt models, we will consider \begin{itemize} \item the JMGT-Westervelt equation for the acoustic pressure $u$